hinantin/AshMorph/README.md

 Ashaninka Morph
 ===============

-This is a morphological analyzer for the Ashaninka language, the third most widely spoken indigenous language of the Americas.
+This is a morphological analyzer for Ashaninka written using Xerox finite state technology.

 Ashaninka is a polysinthetic language spoken in the central adjoining Amazonian regions between Peru and Brazil.
+It is spoken by approximately 70,000 people (2002), making it the third most widely spoken indigenous language of the Americas.

 Compiling with XFST
 ===============================